YanniAlshoufiHTL/.mohay/README.md

 Due to the first semester being only about HTML and (S)CSS, we'll start working on a static documentation page for the language.

+In the second semester we will be working on an online .mohay Compiler on our Website.
+We will also be working together with another team to create an Scratch coding space on the other teams website.

 ## Motivation

 All three of us are enthusiastic programmers that love challenges.
 Thus, we took the challenge to make a compiler-like tool, which is more on the hard side do realize.